H1d3r/AzureFunctionRedirector/README.md

 https://posts.redteamtacticsacademy.com/azure-app-services-the-redirect-rollercoaster-you-didnt-know-you-needed-fa66bfa12bf8

-I was trying to look at ways to use Azure for relaying our beacon traffic through it, work is based on the `A Thousand Sails, One Harbor` blog post by @NinjaParanoid but even though great it was fully demonstrated with the usage of Brute Ratel, the C2 offered by Dark Vortex.
-Now the challenge was building this manually so I relied on tools and source code edits to modify any necessary code before compiling and uploading to Azure.
+I was exploring ways to relay our beacon traffic through Azure, inspired by the 'A Thousand Sails, One Harbor' blog post by @NinjaParanoid.
+While the post is excellent, it primarily demonstrates the technique using Brute Ratel, the C2 provided by Dark Vortex.
+The real challenge was replicating this manually, so I relied on various tools and made source code modifications as needed before compiling and deploying to Azure.

-When looking at some of the older posts to try and replcaite these techniques using Cobalt Strike I encountered issues, some functions where build in Node JS, Python and C#, I took the latter since I am more comfortable with this and I already started following NinjaParanoid guide.
+When looking at some of the older posts I tried to replicate these techniques using Cobalt Strike but I encountered issues, some functions where build in Node JS, Python and C#, I took the latter since I am more comfortable with this language and I already started following the NinjaParanoid guide.

 I found some great help when trying to replicate it on Cobalt Strike using the [FunctionalC2](https://web.archive.org/web/20241203083420/https://fortynorthsecurity.com/blog/azure-functions-functional-redirection/) blog.
-I noticed that in the Functions they need a prefix value in the URL so these were created:
+I noticed that in the Functions needed a prefix value in the URL so these were created:

 <img width="610" alt="modifypath" src="https://github.com/user-attachments/assets/e1368df5-fd42-4185-a1cc-9ec498085e33" />

-Also after testing I had more look building 2 functions one that hanled GET requests and another POST requests with their respective URIs.
+After testing this I neede to build 2 functions each hanlding their respective URIs.

 GET Uri: